mtlpy/pyramid_google_login/README.rst

 This extension doesn't configure any authentication policy.
 You are responsible of setting the proper security configuration in your Pyramid application.
-When authenticated by Google, this extension calls the method :py:meth:`pyramid.security.remember` and assume the authentication policy will remember the user identity.
+When authenticated by Google, this extension calls the method ``pyramid.security.remember`` and assume the authentication policy will remember the user identity.

 * PyPI: https://pypi.python.org/pypi/pyramid_google_login